oracle-samples/maa/private_dns_views_for_dr/README.md

 ## Configure using the OCI Console
 <details><summary> Click to expand </summary>

-You can also perform the same changes using the OCI Console instead of terraform scripts:
+You can perform the same changes using the OCI Console:
 - Identify the hostnames (fqdn) and the IPs of the primary and secondary mid-tier hosts.
 - For **PRIMARY region**.
 In OCI Console, go to primary region and:
     - Create the PRIVATE VIEW to resolve the names of the secondary hosts WITH THE PRIMARY IPS.